EThekwini Metropolitan Municipality: Etymology

-In an 1859 Zulu grammar book, Bishop Colenso asserted that the root word iTeku means "bay of the sea" taken from the Thabethe tribes clan name Mtheku which were the leaders of the Nguni people.
-Furthermore the original local inhabitants and noted that the locative form, eThekwini, was used as a proper name for Durban.
+In an 1859 Zulu grammar book, Bishop Colenso asserted that the root word iTeku means "bay of the sea", from the name Mtheku, used by the Thabethe tribes clan, who were the leaders of the Nguni people.
+Furthermore the original local inhabitants noted that the locative form, eThekwini, was used as a proper name for Durban.

 An 1895 English-Zulu dictionary translates the base word iteku as "bay", "creek", "gulf" or "sinus", while a 1905 Zulu-English dictionary notes that eTekwini is used for Durban.